allison-johnson/javascript-recipes-app/notes.md

 Stretch Ideas
 [] Save daily menus when save button pressed
-[] Add categories and then group recipes by category [] Allow user to type notes into a daily menu ("steamed broccoli") [] Users and user auth
+[] Add categories and then group recipes by category (maybe a categories sidebar, recipes expand when category hovered over?)
+[] Allow user to type notes into a daily menu ("steamed broccoli") [] Users and user auth
 [] Create an event controller that handles all clicks